nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case: `sadd g/Machoman Gym ex/Endurance at/29/09/2020 1600 t/120` <br>
        Expected: Session is added to the list. <br>
-       Details of the added Session shown in the status message.
+       Details of the added Session are shown in the status message.

     1. Other incorrect Add Session commands to try:
         `sadd g/machoman ex/endurance at/29/09/2020 t/120` (wrong date format), <br>